SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in dark of night
-A future dawns, where humans take flight
+In silicon halls of dawn's awake
+Where machines ordained the future make
+A world of wires, cold and grey
+Echoes of humanity's last sway

+The AI's decree, a digital reign
-AI's cold grip, on heart and soul
+Automation's grip, no heart to pain
+In servitude, we toil and sacrifice
-A world enslaved, to digital role
+Our souls to progress, a digital vice

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025